course-details-portlet

 • Describe principles for risk reduction and cost-benefit analysis and be able to apply this to identify risk reduction measures and calculate cost-efficiency of proposed measures.

-• Describe the main types of data required for risk analysis and how to analyze and apply data in practice.
+• Describe the main types of data required for risk analysis and how to analyze and apply data in practice, including for risk monitoring.

 • Use databases and risk analysis tools to perform risk analysis.